-When combined with a clear and supportive land use policy framework, an available and accessible employment lands base is a critical component of creating a positive, businessenabling environment for the District that will both retain and attract new businesses to Squamish.
+When combined with a clear and supportive land use policy framework, an available and accessible employment lands base is a critical component of creating a positive, business-enabling environment for the District that will both retain and attract new businesses to Squamish.

-In addition, these objectives also support other important current OCP goals, including supporting a balanced mix of job and housing in the community, and helping to establish and reinforce Downtown Squamish as the socio-economic centre of the community and the central commercial and institutional centre for the Sea-to-Sky corridor.
+supporting a balanced mix of job and housing in the community, and helping to establish and reinforce Downtown Squamish as the socio-economic centre of the community and the central commercial and institutional centre for the Sea-to-Sky corridor.

-2.3 Definitions
+Definitions 2.3